‘Tiger King’ star Joe Exotic is in coronavirus isolation in jail, husband Dillon Passage says

 Passage, 24, is the fourth husband of Maldonado-Passage and was featured briefly in the Netflix docuseries, “Tiger King: Murder, Mayhem and Madness.”

-In the same interview, Passage addressed the state of his relationship with his husband and whether he is still “in love” with him.
+In the same interview, Passage address the state of his relationship with his husband and whether he is still “in love” with him.

 “Tiger King” follows Maldonado-Passage in his exploits as a zookeeper, country musician, aspiring politician and arch-rival of fellow big cat enthusiast Carole Baskin.